codacy/chart/docs/configuration/integrations/troubleshoot.md

 To solve this issue:

 1. Make sure that the value of `clientId` in your `values-production.yaml` file is the same as the Client ID of the [GitHub App that you created](github-app-create.md)
-2. If the values were different, you need to re-execute the `helm upgrade` command as described for [GitHub Cloud](github-cloud.md) or [GitHub Enterprise](github-enterprise.md)
+2. If the values were different, update your configuration and re-execute the `helm upgrade` command as described for [GitHub Cloud](github-cloud.md) or [GitHub Enterprise](github-enterprise.md)

 If the error persists: